-LIRs wishing to convert their allocations to PA status should contact the RIPE NCC via e-mail at <le>e-mail at <le
+LIRs wishing to convert their allocations to PA status should contact the RIPE NCC via e-mail at <lir-help@ripe.net>.

 The minimum size of a sub-allocation is /24.
 This is the smallest prefix length that can be reverse delegated and allows for a reasonable number of small assignments to be made by a downstream network operator.